-At Werner Law Firm, we have been helping clients through the probate process for 40 years.
+At Werner Law Firm, we have been helping clients through the challenging probate process for over 40 years.
 As Southern California probate lawyers, we deliver personalized, quality legal assistance in a wide range of trust and estate matters, including probate and trust administration.
-If you are the executor of a decedent’s estate, you should not hesitate to schedule a meeting with us immediately.
+If you are dealing with the death of a loved one, you should not hesitate to schedule a meeting with us immediately.
+We can let you know what to expect, offer advice, and start helping to guide you through the process.

-For over 40 years, Werner Law Firm has provided award-winning services throughout these major cities in Southern California:
+Since 1975, Werner Law Firm's probate lawyers have provided award-winning legal services throughout these major cities in Southern California:

 To those who are not familiar with estate planning and probate law, the entire process can be very intimidating.
 If your loved one has passed away without a trust or proper estate plan in place, our team is ready to assist you with every step along the way.